panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 ### 4.1 Arrow functions case

-Note a special case.
-The `arguments` special object is not available inside the arrow functions:
+There's a special case: `arguments` is not available inside the arrow functions.

 ```javascript
 const sumArgs = () => {